NicDuquette/Beamer-template/README.md

 First, find your active Pygments installation's `styles/` folder.
 This can take a little detective work.

-If you know which python installation you're using, you can ask it to show you where pygments is stored.
+If you know which Python installation you're using, you can ask it to show you where Pygments is stored.
 For example, on my mac that uses Homebrew Python, the command `python3` calls the appropriate Python distribution.
 If I ask my terminal
 ```shell